brshewmaker/miles-chat/readme.md

 # Miles Chat

 Miles chat is a simple, single room chat application built in PHP using the [Laravel 4 framework](http://laravel.com/).
-Acccess to the chat room requires authentication, and also features a rudimentary file uploading/sharing capability as well.
+Acccess to the chat room requires authentication, and features a rudimentary file uploading/sharing capability.

 There is a live demo of Miles Chat [here](http://www.shewbox.org/miles-chat).
 All user accounts, chat messages, and file uploads are reset daily.